cmayer/MitoGeneExtractor/README.md

 # MitoGeneExtractor

-MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries.
+MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries, genome and transcriptome analyses.
-Mitochondrial reads are often found as byproduct in sequencing libraries, in particular in hybrid enrichment libraries.
+Mitochondrial reads are often found as byproduct in sequencing libraries or assemblies, in particular when originating from hybrid enrichment libraries, but often also from transcriptomes and low coverage genomic sequences.

 ## Prepared Snakemake workflows